mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

 # Conclusion
 In this post, I built a logistic regression function from scratch and compared it with sk-learn's logistic regression function.
-While both functions give essentially the same result, my own function is **_significantly_** slower because it uses a highly optimized solver.
-While I'd probably never use my own algorithm in production, building algorithms from scratch makes it easier to think about how you could extend the algorithm to fit problems in new domains.
+While both functions give essentially the same result, my own function is **_significantly_** slower because sklearn uses a highly optimized solver.
+While I'd probably never use my own algorithm in production, building algorithms from scratch makes it easier to think about how you could design extensions to fit more complex problems or problems in new domains.

 ***